segmentio/segment-docs/src/connections/destinations/catalog/firebase/index.md

 Segment doesn't map screen events to Firebase - that's because Firebase's SDK collects screen information out of the box for you.

-For Android, Segment passes contextual screen information into each screen view on each activity’s `onResume` callback.
-To ensure that screen names are labeled properly, Segment recommends adding a `label` value to each of your activities in your app’s `AndroidManifest.xml` file.
+For Android, Segment passes contextual screen information into each screen view on each activity's `onResume` callback.
+To ensure that screen names are labeled properly, Segment recommends adding a `label` value to each of your activities in your app's `AndroidManifest.xml` file.
 At the moment, Firebase does not allow disabling automatic screen tracking for Android.

 For iOS, you can configure `recordScreenViews` which will automatically track screen views, or pass in a screen manually via a [screen](/docs/spec/screen/) call.
 You should be able to disable the Automatic Screen reporting by adding the plist flag `FirebaseScreenReportingEnabled` to `Info.plist` and set its value to `NO` (Boolean).